globerhofer/HIPAA-policies/source/sections/07-systems_access_policy.md

 3. Passwords are not displayed at any time and are not transmitted or stored in plain text.
 4. Default accounts on all production systems, including root, are disabled.
 5. Shared accounts are not allowed within WayToHealth systems or networks.
 6. Automated log-on configurations that store user passwords or bypass password entry are not permitted for use with WayToHealth workstations or production systems.
-The use of enterprise LastPass based account sign-ins are required.
+The use of an enterprise-grade password manager (such as LastPass) is required for all workforce members.

 ## 7.7 Automatic Logoff